 Following his first tenure at NAEGA, Patrick spent 4 years as Director of Policy Advocacy for Food & Agriculture and Retail trade at the U.S.-India Business Council (USIBC).
 While at USIBC, Patrick led three missions to India designed to strengthen the food and agricultural trade ties between the U.S. and India.

 Patrick currently serves on USDA’s Agricultural Trade Advisory Committee (ATAC) for Trade in Grains, Feed, Oilseeds.
 He has presented on Indian Agriculture issues at the Eisenhower School for National Security and Resource Strategy and been a consultant to the U.S. agriculture industry on Indian agricultural policy and practice.
 He has worked closely with the U.S. Departments of Agriculture, Commerce and State.

-Patrick holds a Master of Arts Degree in Political Management from The George Washington University in Washington, D.C and a Bachelor of Arts from Indiana University, where he double-majored in Political Science and History.
+Patrick holds a M.A in Political Management from The George Washington University in Washington, D.C and a B.A from Indiana University, where he double-majored in Political Science and History.
 Patrick and his wife Greta live in Washington, D.C.

 An attorney and former Commissioner at the U.S. Commodity Futures Trading Commission, Tom Erickson is experienced in global political, legal and senior corporate environments.
 He is a recognized thought leader in commodity markets internationally who routinely addresses policy makers, regulators, and the public on trade, international development, markets, derivatives regulation and financial innovation.
 Erickson is the founder of Erickson Law & Consulting, PLLC in Washington, DC.
 He previously held compliance, legal and government affairs roles in multinational agribusinesses.
 He was nominated by then President Bill Clinton to serve a term as a Commissioner at the CFTC, a position he held from 1999-2002.
 Erickson is a graduate of Augustana University and received a J.D. degree from the University of South Dakota School of Law.

 Katy has more than fifteen years’ experience coordinating the voices of farm and agricultural businesses in international policy advocacy environments including the World Trade Organization, European Union and the United Nations.